 German regulations permit you to work a maximum of 20 hours per week and maintain your student status.
 However, the program is intense and, should you need to work, we recommend working fewer hours to prevent your studies being impacted negatively.

-What Pre-MBA and Post–MBA courses are available?
+What Post–MBA courses are available?

 After completing all academic requirements of the MBA, you can choose to apply to the Responsible Leaders Fellowship (RLF) and use your skills to give back.

 What visa do I need to study in Germany?

 As a general rule, nationals of countries outside the EU and who plan to be in Germany for more than 90 days for work or study need to secure a visa before entering the country.
 Depending on the country, it can take up to six months to issue a student visa.
 Though the process is often quicker, all admitted students should book an appointment with their local German embassy or mission[LR1] as early as possible.